Review: Tom Clancy’s Ghost Recon: Future Soldier

 - Conflict: Random objectives that have two teams fighting to accomplish first and mowing down the opposing teams while they do it.

-- Decoy: Multiple objectives and only one is real, teams must plan how to tackle locations so as to not let the true one go unchallenged.
+- Decoy: Multiple objectives and only one is real, teams must plan how to tackle locations so as not to let the true one go unchallenged.

 - Siege: One life and various objectives.
 Unlike the other modes where respawning is done to perfection Siege has an all or nothing feel to it that’s exciting and nerve wracking.